vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Graph Problems
 Collection of vertices and edges.
-Unlike a Tree which uses a Node class, in graph we usually care about the adjacent nodes here.
+Unlike a Tree which uses a Node class, in a graph we usually care about the adjacent nodes here.
+    1. Directed & undirected edges
+    2. Connected Components
+    3. Cycle Detection
+    4. Topological Sort
+    5. Graph Coloring
+    6. Indegrees

 Relationship between teh edges.
 Neighbors of a node.
-We can usually represent a graph with an adjacency list or adjecncy matrix.
+We can usually represent a graph with an adjacency list or adjacency matrix.
               3
              /
             2